APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 The conflict between Israel and Hamas does not need to spill over and poison our campus.
 We all mourn.
 Hate at UCLA will never be the answer."

+In the weeks following Oct 7th, the "marketplace of emotion" was flooded with grief, understandably so.

+Would the statement made by Hillel such a short time after Oct 7th, recognizing Palestinian grief be considered popular?
+In the "marketplace of ideas" we know truth can be denied because it is unpopular.

+The question must be raised, were matters between student groups being managed in a content-neutral fashion, or did the administration also subscribe to this marketplace?
+In other words, did some students "have what was coming to them" based on who they are?